Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Photonic properties

 The next set of quantities we report are related to the photonic quadratures, defined in terms of the operators $X=\left(a+a^{\dag}\right)/\sqrt{2}$ and $P=-i\left(a-a^{\dag}\right)/\sqrt{2}$, usually known as the photonic position and momentum operators, respectively.
 Gauge invariance imposes $\langle X \rangle = \langle P \rangle = 0$~\cite{Andolina_azero}, then the direct computation of $\langle X^2\rangle$ and $\langle P^2\rangle$ produces the variances of the photonic position and momentum operators, respectively.
 In Fig.~\ref{Quad:ground} we plot $\langle X^2\rangle$ (a) and $\langle P^2\rangle$ (b) in the ground state as a function of $\mu$ for different cavity frequencies.
 For the parity alternating ground state we observe that the variance of the $X$ quadrature is below the threshold limit of coherent light or the vacuum ($\langle X^2 \rangle - \langle X \rangle^2 < 1/2$), i.e. light is squeezed~\cite{squeeze_predict}.
 Notice also that while the squeezed quadrature shows dips at the parity switching points $\mu_{ps}$, $\langle P^2\rangle$ shows peaks such as those observed in the photon number of Fig.~\ref{fig:PhotonNumber}(b).
 The frequency dependence of both quadratures is remarkably distinct, with $\langle P^2\rangle$ monotonically decreasing with $\omega_c$ and $\langle X^2\rangle$ featuring a local minimum whose position and minimum depend on $\mu$ (see Appendix~\ref{Quad}).
 To guide the reader, the crossing points of the isolated Kitaev chain are also added to the figure with dotted lines.
-In Appendix~\ref{Quad} we also computed the variances of the quadratures in the ground state but with MFD.
+We also computed the variances of the quadratures in the ground state but with MFD (see Appendix~\ref{Quad}).
 Although the squeezed quadrature obtained with ED and MFD reveal some differences, in the other quadrature, ED and MFD yield qualitatively the same features.
+Squeezing of the photon can be inferred from the expanded mean field photonic Hamiltonian (see Appendix~\ref{photoN_MF})

+where $\langle J_d\rangle$ is the expectation value of the diamagnetic current operator and is proportional to the squeezing parameter~\cite{dmytruk2022controlling}.